STORY Top 10 Japan Travel Hacks 10 hacks to make traveling in Japan a breeze

 7. Coin Lockers

 You'll notice that nearly every station and many department stores are equipped with walls upon walls of coin lockers.
-Costing between 200 and 800 yen, they offer temporary storage for those on day-trips and are ideal if you've just finished a shopping spree, but want to see more of the sights.
-Be careful though, as they usually have 24-hour limits and will charge you extra for overtime.
+Costing between 200 and 900 yen, they offer temporary storage for those on day-trips and are ideal if you've just finished a shopping spree, but want to see more of the sights.
+Be careful though, the daily rental period for many coin lockers lasts until the date changes.
+After that, you will be charged extra for overtime.

 8. Kuroneko Yamato